onap/policy-parent/docs/development/devtools/policy-gui-acm-smoke.rst

 2.3.6 Clamp Backend
 ^^^^^^^^^^^^^^^^^^^
 The Clamp Backend can potentially make calls to policy pap, policy api, cds, sdc and others.
-For controlloop development purposes, we only need to connect with the controlloop runtime api.
+For acm development purposes, we only need to connect with the acm runtime api.
 For convenience, there has been an emulator provided to respond to requests from Clamp to all those services that we do not care about.
 This emulator can be run by running the following bash script "runtime/extra/bin-for-dev/start-emulator.sh"

 .. code-block:: bash